-Car ownership has increased so rapidly over the past thirty years that many cities in the world are now one big traffic jam.
-How true do you think this statement is ?
-What measure can government take to discourage people from using their cars?

 Car ownership has increased so rapidly over the past 30 years that many cities in the world are now ‘one big traffic jam’.
+How to do you think this statement?
+What measures can government take to discourage people from using their cars.

+Car ownership has increased so rapidly over the past thirty years that many cities n the world are now “one big traffic jam”.
 How true do you think this statement is?
 What measures can governments take to discourage people from using their cars?

-r ownership has increased so rapidly over the past thirty years that many cities in the world are now 'one big traffic jam' How true do you think this statement is? what measures can governments take to discourage people from using their cars?
+Car ownership has increased so rapidly over the past thirty years that many cities in the world are now one big traffica jam.
+How True do you think this statement is?
+What measures can governments take to discourage people from using their cars?

 Since university funding benefits both university students and society as a